engapa/zookeeper-k8s-openshift/k8s/README.md

 Tests were done using version 1.6.0 of kubernetes.

 ## Launch a cluster

-Just type next command to create a zookeeper cluster:
+Adjust the contents of file `zookeeper.yaml` file and type next command to create a zookeeper cluster:

 ```bash
 $ kubectl create -f zookeeper.yaml
 ```

-You may use the Openshift dashboard if you prefer to do that from a web interface.
+## Use a helm chart

+As you know Helm is a tool for managing kubernetes charts.

+[Here](helm) you can find all details to install the zookeeper chart.

 ## Local testing